 For starters, it allows marketing teams to optimize where they spend their marketing money.
 If you discover that some channels are more effective than others, for example, it only makes sense to put more marketing funds into those channels than other channels.

-In a broad sense, digital marketing attribution can or return on investment.
+In a broad sense, digital marketing attribution can increase your ROI or return on investment.
 Through effective attribution, marketers can reach customers at the right time and with the right message, resulting in more conversions and purchases overall.

 Furthermore, marketing attribution lets you double down on personalization: an important element for all modern marketing efforts.
 As you discover what channels or marketing types are preferred by your customers, you can provide those marketing channels to your customers more regularly.